 Testing Students with Disabilities: Students who cannot test under standard conditions should request special testing accommodations.
 The Testing Center provides reasonable accommodations as defined in the Rehabilitation Act of 1973, Section 504 and the American Disabilities Act of 1990 for qualified individual with a disability.
 The College will make reasonable testing accommodations for students with a diagnosed physical and/or learning disability.
-If special accommodations are required, the student must obtain an Angelina College Disability Accommodation packet from the Office of Student Success & Inclusion and have an interview with a designated College employee.
+If special accommodations are required, the student must obtain an Angelina College Disability Accommodation packet from the Office of Disability Services and Tutoring and have an interview with a designated College employee.
 The student must submit current medical and/or psychological documentation to substantiate the disability with the Application for Disabilities Services.
 Upon completion of the Disability Accommodation packet and interview, the student must provide the Angelina College Testing Center with a copy of the approved accommodations.
-For more information concerning disabilities services, students should contact the Office of Student Success & Inclusion located in the Student Center, Room 206.
+For more information concerning disabilities services, students should contact the Office of Disability Services and Tutoring located on the second floor of the Library.